pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 Always try and encourage participation.
 This can be done by asking them a question or asking them their thoughts on a specific topic of conversation.
 There is also a point in the agenda that allows you as the host to talk to participants and ask them each for a specific question that they need answering.

-##### What if someone asks me to join the instructor checkout session and it is already full?
+##### What if someone asks me to join the session and it is already full?

-Participants can email the host and ask if it would be ok with them if they joined the session although it is already fully booked.
+Participants can email the host directly and ask if it would be ok with them if they joined the session although it is already fully booked.

-##### What if someone is loud/obnoxious and/or talks down to other people?
+##### What if someone talks down to other people?

-It is very important to remind everyone of the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html) as The Carpentries observes it in every community discussion.
+It is very important to remind everyone of the [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html) as The Carpentries observes it in every community event.
 This will be a clear violation of this and you could ask the person to leave.

 ##### What if I am having trouble understanding one of the attendees?

-You could ask the participant to type their questions in the Community Discussions Etherpad for you to read and respond to them, which will also make note taking much easier.
+You could ask the participant to type their questions in the Community Sessions Etherpad for you to read and respond to them, which will also make note taking much easier.
 Consider asking them to speak up if the microphone is too soft.